Healthy Homes Assessment Bridge Pā

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords now have to make sure their Bridge Pā rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rentals must be fully compliant by 1 July 2024.
+Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
+The landlords are now required to ensure their Bridge Pā rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals are required to be completely compliant by 1 July 2024.

 The subjects covered in the Healthy Homes Standards are:

-We will evaluate your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we’ll advise you or your property manager about any work needed to be completed. requirements to be done and offer an assessment report that includes all the necessary information for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager of the work needed to be completed. needs to be completed, and offer an assessment report that includes all the information needed for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements to comply with the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord who is found to be not complying may be liable for up to $7,200 in addition to any healthier homes relevant fines.
+Failure to meet the obligations to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and landlords who are not conforming to the standards could be held accountable for as much as $7,200 and additional healthy homes relevant fines.

 Call Now 0800 365 444